doms230/hiikey-android-/README.md

 *[Parse(Database)](https://parse.com/)

 *[Google Play Services](https://developer.android.com/google/play-services/index.html)

 *[Picasso](http://square.github.io/picasso/)

 *[Melnykov](https://github.com/makovkastar/FloatingActionButton)

 ### Contribution guidelines ###

 If you create a new class, state your name, the date it was created, and what the class does at the top of the class file.

+### Caveat ###

+Hiikey used to be called Imboard!
+That's the name of the project, but the package name is hiikey